 Adjustable life insurance or universal life works like other life insurance products but has the added benefit of flexibility, depending on your financial scenario.
 The policy has a death benefit that is paid out tax-free to a beneficiary if the insured were to pass away, and premiums are paid on a monthly or annual basis.

 Since adjustable life insurance is a form of permanent insurance, a portion of the premiums goes toward the cost of insurance (such as administrative fees and death benefit coverage) while the other portion is put toward the cash value.
 As this cash value grows, it can be used in a variety of ways.
 For example, it can be used for taking out a loan or paying for premiums.

 Over the lifespan of an adjustable life policy, you can change three components of your coverage: the premiums, death benefit and cash value.
-However, the insurer will restrict the frequency and time frames in which you can make these adjustments.
+However, the insurer decides when and how often you get to make these adjustments.

 Adjustable life insurance has a cash value component separate from the death benefit.
-If you put more money into the policy than is required, the cash value will increase more quickly.
+If you put more money into the policy than required, the cash value will increase more quickly.
 You can also use the adjustable life insurance policy's cash value to pay a part or the entirety of premiums, making your payments flexible over time.

 For example, if you experience a financial hardship, such as a death in the family, you could pay the minimum premium set by the insurer during one period and then resume typical payments once the hardship is over.
 On the other hand, many people choose to pay the maximum premium during the first years of the policy so the cash value can grow more quickly.